Introduction: What You'll Learn

 This lesson is a complete list of the supplies you'll need to complete this class.
 To make it a bit easier to get everything at once, I've created an Adafruit wishlist containing most of the components and tools.
 To get started with the bare minimum, you can complete most of the core exercises with the contents of the Adafruit Arduino Uno Budget Pack.
 If you're using a different kit, some of the components may differ from those shown in the photos throughout this class.
+You may also complete this entire class virtually, for free, using Tinkercad Circuits!

 For the basic exercises: